 Every year the Frans Masereel Centrum commissions an artist or collective to develop and realize a brand new exhibition project.
-From 1 July to 1 October 2023, this will result in the solo exhibition ‘Simon Denny: Metaverse Landscapes’.
+From 2 July to 1 October 2023, this results in the solo exhibition ‘Simon Denny: Metaverse Landscapes’.

 ‘Metaverse Landscapes’ connects discourses around metaverse property, NFT ownership and digital scarcity with histories of modernist abstraction and colonial painting as property claim tools.
 An important part of the exhibition will be created in the spring of 2023 in the workshops of the Frans Masereel Centrum, supplemented with some recent works by the artist, as well as loans from private and museum collections.